uncefact/tests-untp/documentation/docs/mock-apps/common/verifiable-credentials.md

 Verifiable Credentials follow the flow of the W3C Verifiable Credentials Data Model 2.0.
 It is a standard for issuing, presenting, and verifying credentials in a secure and privacy-preserving manner.
 Verifiable Credentials are tamper-proof, cryptographically signed documents containing claims about a subject, such as a person, organization, or device.
 They are issued by trusted entities known as issuers and can be presented to verifiers to prove the authenticity of the claims.

+---
+Please take a look at the [Verifiable Credentials Data Model 2.0](https://www.w3.org/TR/vc-data-model-2.0/) for more information on the specification

 ## Credential Securing Mechanism

 Verifiable Credentials rely on digital signatures or proofs to ensure the authenticity and integrity of the issued credentials.
 Two key securing mechanisms are used: